accurec/CyfrinUpdraftCourseFoundryRaffle/README.md

 In this application I needed to generate random numbers to choose the winners, as well as be able to run the raffle automatically on schedule.
 To achieve this I've made use of Chainlink's [VRF](https://docs.chain.link/vrf) capability and [Automation service](https://docs.chain.link/chainlink-automation).

+TODO - add little diagram of how things work

 ## Learnings and techniques used

 As part of lesson I've learned a bunch of things: